State-owned defense manufacturer

 Scaling mine production 25-fold

-In 1997, 122 countries signed a treaty banning anti-personnel landmines, buoyed by a global campaign that won the Nobel Peace Prize.
-By 2016, Poland had destroyed its entire stockpile.
-On February 20, 2026, Poland officially withdrew from that treaty and announced it would restart mine production, develop the capability to mine its 400-mile eastern border within 48 hours, and integrate minefields into a $2.5 billion fortification network stretching from the Baltic Sea to the Carpathian foothills.
+In 1997, 122 countries signed a treaty banning anti-personnel landmines, buoyed by a campaign that won the Nobel Prize.
+By 2016, Poland had destroyed its entire stockpile, but on February 20, 2026, it withdrew and announced plans to restart mine production and mine its 400-mile eastern border within 48 hours.
+These minefields will integrate into a $2.5 billion fortification network stretching from the Baltic Sea to the Carpathian foothills.

 No stories match your search